questionmark/qm-oap-docs/docs/_sources/deliveryodata/feeds.txt

         }

-..  od:feed::   AttemptLists AttemptList
+..  od:feed::   Attempts Attempt

-    .. versionadded:: OnDemand 2016.09

-    :method GET: reading attempt list entities
+    :method GET: reading attempt entities
-    :method POST: creating attempt list entities
+    :method POST: creating attempt entities
     :filter ID: primary key
+    :filter ExternalAttemptID: reference in external system
+    :filter ScheduleID: the associated schedule
+    :filter AttemptListID: the associated attempt list
+    :expand AnswerUpload: expands the optional associated AnswerUpload
-    :expand Attempts: expands the associated Attempts
+    :expand AttemptList: expands the optional associated AttemptList

-    The AttemptLists feed supports the arbitrary grouping of attempts allowing a pre-defined group of attempts to be managed by a single proctor or external business process.
+    :expand AttemptMetadata: expands the optional metadata
+    :expand MonitoringType: expands the optional MonitoringType
+    :expand Result: expands the optional Result

+    $orderby is *not* supported.

+    The Attempts feed contains an entry for each attempt at an assessment.
+Attempts represent the authority to take a test and link to a specific participant, a specific assessment and (sometimes) a specific snapshot.
+There are also properties that can be used to control the security of the test.

+    The attempt flow is a relatively new way of providing access to launch tests through the APIs.
+Currently only used for specialist use cases such as online proctoring and printing and scanning the scope of the Attempts feed is gradually widening to provide a general platform for use by external systems that maintain their own business rules.

 ..  od:feed::   Dimensions Dimension

     :method GET: this feed is read only